Key facts

 Entry requirements

-- a Bachelor degree in a different discipline, or
+• completion of a bachelor degree in a different discipline

-In addition, applicants are required to have at least one year of full-time or equivalent study relevant to one or more learning areas of the primary school curriculum, including a minor in science, maths/numeracy, English/literacy, health or the arts.
+In addition, you are required to have at least one year of full-time or equivalent study relevant to one or more learning areas of the primary school curriculum, including a minor in science, maths/numeracy, English/literacy, health or the arts.

-For more information see F-10 Learning Areas: https://www.australiancurriculum.edu.au
+For more information see F10 Learning Areas.

-IELTS / English language requirements
+English language proficiency requirements

 Admissions information

-Applicant indicator profile report of all applicants applying to Deakin University Graduate Entry Teaching (GET) courses in Trimester 1, 2022.
+Applicant indicator profile report of all applicants applying to Deakin University Undergraduate Teaching courses in Trimester 1, 2024.

 Online studies